PythonDataScience24/Personal_Task_manager/roadmap.md

 ```
 - Create various data visualizations (track completed tasks daily
   or weekly, monitor missed deadlines, possibly categorized)
-- Prioritize user experience with filters, sorting, and other
+- Prioritize user experience with filters and other
   interactive features
 - Ensure the app functions by the deadline
 ```